5 Easy Ways to Get Pet Smells Out of Your Car

 There are two ways to deal with this invasion.
 You could become one with the smell and explain that it comes with the pet-owning territory (much to the dismay of your friends, family, and any coworkers unfortunate enough to accept a ride).
 Or, you could eliminate the stench and move on with your life.
 Here's how to take your car back while still respecting your magnificent creature's signature scent.

-If lazy and obvious is your style: Get in your car, open the windows, drive somewhere far, preferably at a high rate of speed, and feel the wind rushing past you—through your hair, through your pet's hair.
+If lazy and obvious is your style: Get in your car, open the windows, drive somewhere far and feel the wind rushing past you—through your hair, through your pet's hair.
 Some pets love long road trips, and others will be audibly miserable the whole time, so your mileage may literally vary.
 But if you need to blow the dust, cobwebs, and smell out, sometimes the simplest method works.
-(This one's kind of a no brainer.)
+(This one's kind of a no-brainer.)
 Plus, every fellow motorist who sees a smiling dog with its head out the window will feel his or her day brightened by at least 75 percent.
 It's science.

-A pet mat can keep hairs, dirt, and various bodily effluvia off your seats and carpet.
+A pet mat can keep hairs and dirt off your seats and carpet.
 Such covers always stay clean if you take them out of the car and chuck them in a washing machine—a feat you can't pull off with a car's backseat.

 For years, odors cling to cloth seats and fabric headliners.
 Leather seats can stain and crack.
 The seams between bolsters can trap all kinds of tiny grotesqueries.
 An odor-neutralizing cleaner like Turtle Wax Power Out!
 Upholstery Cleaner can undo the damage that your pet's paws have wreaked.
 It's a scrub-in foam for soiled fabrics.
 Think of it as body wash for your car seats.